QUBO.jl: A Julia Ecosystem for Quadratic Unconstrained Binary Optimization: Introduction

-Having all three packages combined into \texttt{QUBO.jl}, the user will be able to evaluate the potential of quantum and hardware-accelerated computers when addressing their problems without prior knowledge of these systems, providing an smooth introduction to Quantum Optimization.
+Having all three packages combined into \texttt{QUBO.jl}, the user will be able to evaluate the potential of quantum and hardware-accelerated computers when addressing their problems without prior knowledge of these systems, providing a simple introduction to optimization via hardware accelerators, such as quantum computers.

 In this work, we will present \texttt{QUBO.jl}'s packages separately.
 This paper is organized as follows.
-Section \ref{sec:compilation} briefly discusses the adopted reformulation methods for generating QUBO problems from nonlinear Mixed-integer optimization problems.
+Section \ref{sec:compilation} briefly discusses the adopted reformulation methods for generating QUBO problems from a more general class, such as mixed-integer nonlinear problems~(MINLP).
 Section \ref{sec:virtual} follows with a general explanation of our reformulation layer, which is responsible for providing a smooth modeling experience to the user who is familiar with the \texttt{Julia} mathematical programming modeling package, \href{https://github.com/jump-dev/JuMP.jl}{\texttt{JuMP}}~\cite{Lubin2023}.
 The proposed QUBO sampler interface for \texttt{JuMP}, which is implemented in the \texttt{QUBODrivers.jl} module, is presented next in Section \ref{sec:solver}.
 Next, Section \ref{sec:format-tools} briefly introduces our package for handling different QUBO file formats, \texttt{QUBOTools.jl}.
 The current state of quantum software packages is analyzed in Section \ref{sec:julia_env}, while Section \ref{sec:comparison} sets a benchmark with other existing projects, and Section \ref{sec:conclusions} points out conclusions and next steps in the development of this project.
+Finally, we provide details on our benchmarking environment in Appendix \ref{sec:appendix:benchmark}.